Freelance Taxes 101: Everything You Need to Get Started

 Reference: QuickBooks Freelancer Deductions Guide.

-Tools like Wave Accounting (free) or QuickBooks Self-Employed automatically categorize expenses, track income, and estimate taxes.
+Tools like Wave or QuickBooks Self-Employed help track income, categorize expenses, and estimate taxes automatically.

 Reference: Wave Accounting Overview.